EfrainOlivares/clouds_and_dragons/README.md

 5. Create a new Pull Request

 ### Testing
-To test this application, install bats (https://github.com/sstephenson/bats) and run `bats bash test/*.bats`
+To test this application, install bats (https://github.com/sstephenson/bats) and run `bats test/*.bats`